Mortimer Menpes: Life

 Menpes was born in Port Adelaide, South Australia, the second son of property developer James Menpes (1 August 1818 – 7 December 1906), who with his wife Ann, née Smith, arrived in South Australia from London on the Moffatt in December 1839.
 Despite losing much property in a great fire of 1857, James Menpes prospered, building commodious shops on St. Vincent Street, Port Adelaide and housing, "Cypress Terrace", on Wakefield Street, Adelaide.
 James retired from business in 1866 and returned to England with his wife, sons Mortimer and James Henry and two daughters, settling in Chelsea.

-Mortimer was educated at John L. Young's Adelaide Educational Institution, attended classes at Adelaide's School of Design, and did some excellent work as a photo-colourist, but his formal art training began at the School of Art in London in 1878, after his family had moved back to England in 1875.
+Mortimer was educated at John L. Young's Adelaide Educational Institution, attended classes at Adelaide's School of Design, exhibited drawings with the South Australian Society of Arts, and did some excellent work as a photo-colourist, but his formal art training began at the School of Art in London in 1878, after his family had moved back to England in 1875.
 Edward Poynter was a fellow student at the school.
 Menpes first exhibited at the Royal Academy in 1880, and, over the following 20 years, 35 of his paintings and etchings were shown at the Academy.
 His father, late in life, also developed a passion for painting and did some excellent work.

 Menpes set off on a sketching tour of Brittany in 1880, during which he met James McNeill Whistler.
 He became Whistler's pupil, and at one stage shared a flat with him at Cheyne Walk on the Chelsea Embankment in London.
 He was taught etching by Whistler, whose influence, together with that of Japanese design, is evident in his later work.
 Menpes became a major figure in the etching revival, producing more than seven hundred different etchings and drypoints, which he usually printed himself.
 As early as 1880, a selection of ten of his drypoint portraits, donated to the British Museum by Charles A. Howell, brought him critical acclaim.